delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 ---

-### Methodology:

-3. Where Did I Source the Data From?
-    - I sourced it from popular job seeking and advice forums on Reddit, a social media website, for several reasons.
-        - It is free to make an account on Reddit – anyone can go on it seeking for advice.
-        - Reddit is home to just under 30 million American users, and I am most concerned with the American economic impact in this data story.
-    - In particular, I chose two popular subreddits – R/Jobs and R/CareerGuidance.
-These are field agnostic (not tech job subreddits, which are also common on the website), and workers from the service economy frequently post on it looking for job search advice.
+### Choice of Data Source and Data Acquisition Method:

+The data was sourced from two popular job advice subreddits (forums) on Reddit.com, r/Jobs and r/Careerguidance.
+I chose these two forums since they are field agnostic.
+Other job advice forums seem to skew towards tech careers, and I wanted to focus on the impact to those in non-tech roles.

+I chose the social media site Reddit since it is free to make an account, and it has been around for fifteen years.
+Also, just under 30 million Americans are on Reddit; the user base skews towards Americans.

+I scraped the Top 1000 posts of all time from the target forums, where “top” status is determined by number of upvotes.
+Therefore, the Top 1000 posts data for R/Jobs is a record of the top 1000 most liked posts since the inception of the forum in 2008.

+The scraping itself was done using PRAW, a Python Reddit API wrapper [documentation]( https://praw.readthedocs.io/en/latest/).
+The results of the data cleaning can be found in the `data` folder, as well as the `data_analysis` folder.
+The full data are in the form of .csv’s in the ‘data’ folder, for the interested reader.

 # Questions and Analysis

 ## Landscape of Top 1000 Posts:

+First, I wanted to answer the question:

+****

 ### **An Interesting Pattern from R/CareerGuidance**: